Dr Noel Kingsbury

 RHS Level 2: Plant Science II

-In RHS Level 2 Plant Science II you’ll build on the knowledge you gained in Plant Science I and look at a wider range of plant material and plant adaptations.
+In RHS Level 2: Principles of Plant Growth and Development: Plant Science II you’ll build on the knowledge you gained in Plant Science I and look at a wider range of plant material and plant adaptations.

 We’ll look at how plants adapt to suit different environments – with a deeper look at adaptations in leaf types, stems, roots and flowers.